orbeon/orbeon-forms-doc/form-runner/persistence/autosave.md

 ![New page, single draft](../images/autosave-new-multiple.png)

-When multiple drafts are available, choosing the "View auto-saved drafts" button takes you to the form's Summary page in a special mode where only the relevant drafts are visible:
+When multiple drafts are available, choosing the "View autosaved drafts" button takes you to the form's Summary page in a special mode where only the relevant drafts are visible:

 ![Summary page with drafts only](../images/autosave-summary-drafts-only.png)